tomoswill/wind_turbine_analyser/README.md

 # The Future Energy Wind Turbine Data Log Analyser
-Parse a directory of *.cvs files, sanitise the data and append values to a scatter plot.
+An (unofficial) tool to parse a directory of *.cvs files, process and concatenate the data.
+Can be easily expanded to sanitise cvs files from other sources.
+## Datalog Analyser plot tool
+Example usage: plots values to a scatter diagram of Windspeed vs. Power.
 ```
 > python3 datalog_analyser.py -h
 usage: datalog_analyser.py [-h] --cvs_dir CVS_DIRECTORY